Chennai Super Kings have an age-old squad and some glaring weaknesses to ride past this year.

 Surprisingly, the MS Dhoni-led outfit outdid expectations and emerged champions in the 2018 season.
 In 2019, the 2018 win was still considered a bonus and even a play-off berth seemed good for them.
 Yet again, though, Chennai reached the finals and nearly won the title too as they tested Mumbai until the very last ball.

-The 2020 edition is around the corner, and as a third time beckons, Chennai might just be pushing their 'old men's army' a little too much.
+The 2020 edition is around the corner, and as the third-time beckons, Chennai might just be pushing their 'old men's army' a little too much.
 Their better players are all well past their prime and in the batting department at least, they seem to lack an impact player who can change games.
-Shane Watson, Suresh Raina and Dhoni seem well past that phase.
+Shane Watson and Dhoni seem well past that phase.
+With no Suresh Raina either, CSK appear well below their usual strength.

 Last 2 seasons - WIN/LOSS record